 This allows you to examine flows between targeted events.
 The "+" on the left of the breakpoint line (marked with ≈) will show you the events that happened directly after the first anchored event.

-In the following example, Flows is showing the event that happened right after Watch Video before the user purchased.
+In the following example, Flows is showing the event that happened right after App Open before the made a Purchase.

 Use the "+" on the right of the breakpoint line (marked with ≈) will show you the events that happened right before the later anchored event.

-For example, below Flows is showing the event that happened directly before a Purchase, but only after the user watched a video.
+For example, below Flows is showing the event that happened directly before a Purchase, but only after the user did App Open.

 Analyzing Top Paths